commercetools/commercetools-payone-integration/README.md

 Via the Payone PMI you have access to a full set of test data, which are implemented in the integration tests of this integration.

-As a notable exception, testing PayPal payments requires an own developer sandbox account at PayPal (see below).
+As a notable exception, testing PayPal payments requires 2 own developer sandbox accounts at PayPal (see below).
-Please note that the Payone documentation is a but out of date concerning the session handling (the PayPal sandbox test buyers do not require a previous developer account login any more).
+Please note that the Payone documentation is out of date concerning the session handling (the PayPal sandbox test buyers do not require a previous developer account login any more).
+Due to PayPals complex and restrictive browser session handling and the parallel execution of tests we were forced to use seperate accounts for each of the transaction types (see below).

 ### Development workflow